-- Materials listed in Annex I of Reg.
-889/2008 are allowed. - If the materials listed in Annex I of Reg.
-889/2008 are not sufficient to achieve these effects, other materials may be used, provided that the applicant can demonstrate their need and that they are not harmful to the user or the environment. - Natural substances should be used in preference.
+- Materials listed in the relevant Annexes are allowed. - If the materials listed in these Annexes are not sufficient to achieve these effects, other materials may be used, provided that the applicant can demonstrate their need and that they are not harmful to the user or the environment. - Natural substances should be used in preference.

-- Where a synthetic co-formulant is used, the applicant must demonstrate that the desired effect cannot be achieved with a natural substance. - If synthetic co-formulants are necessary, the lowest possible amounts must be added. - Co-formulants must not be harmful to the user or the environment.
+- Where a synthetic co-formulant is used, the applicant must demonstrate that the desired effect cannot be achieved with a natural substance. - If synthetic co-formulants are necessary, the lowest possible amounts must be added. - Co-formulants must not be harmful to the user or the environment and should be easily biodegradable (for example, silver-based compounds are not allowed).
+They should not cause residues in crops.
 Endocrine disruptors (including potential endocrine disruptors) are not accepted.
 This applies to all alkylphenols and their ethoxylates, including nonylphenol and dodecylphenol.
-EDTA is not allowed as co-formulant (exceptions may be granted for the addition of FeEDTA to potting soils).
 FiBL reserves the right to request additional information, particularly on environmental fate and on residues in soil and/or crops.
-If the applicant fails to prove the need to use a co-formulant, or if he fails to demonstrate that the co-formulant does not cause residues in crops and has no unacceptable effects on human health and the environment, the product will be rejected.
+If the applicant fails to prove the need to use a co-formulant, or if he fails to demonstrate that the co-formulant does not cause residues in crops and has no unacceptable effects on human health and the environment, the product will be rejected. - Manufacturers are free to choose those co-formulants which they consider to be most appropriate.
+The EPA's old list 4, and the 'Safer Choice' database may be consulted for orientation purposes.

-- Manufacturers are free to choose those co-formulants which they consider to be most appropriate.
-The EPA's old list 4, and the 'Safer Choice' database may be consulted for orientation purposes. - Co-formulants must not act as plant nutrients (e.g. ammonium compounds, ammonium lignosulfonate) and must not have a plant protection effect (e.g. preservatives). - Quaternary ammonia compounds (QAC) may not be added.
+- Co-formulants must not act as plant nutrients (e.g. ammonium compounds, ammonium lignosulfonate) and must not have a plant protection effect (e.g. preservatives). - Quaternary ammonia compounds (QAC) may not be added.